 Join The Community

-The Thrive Tribe is a community of women who have chronic illness or are a parent to a child who has an illness or disability.
+The Thrive Tribe is a community of women who have chronic illness.

-You may feel like no-one understands what its like living with your chronic illness or worrying everyday about your kids.
+Right now you may feel like no-one understands what it’s like living with your chronic illness.
 That you are hanging on by a thread or the future may feel a little uncertain.
-In The Thrive Tribe we get that.
+Here in the Tribe we get that.

 You value life and want to be the best version of you.
-To manage your symptoms effectively so that you can live your best life.
-Or, to support your children to live theirs.
+To get your head around your diagnosis, manage your symptoms effectively and have open and honest relationships – so that you can live your best life and feel in control of your health condition.